uno-18wi-cist2100-004-group4/tu-tutor/README.md

-# tu-tutor
+# Tu Tutoring
-Tu Tutoring | A business concept for CIST 2100
+A business concept for CIST 2100 at University of Nebraska Omaha

-Project contributors: David Lentsch, Justin Behrens, Rachel Pruch and Stephen Fugger
+`TODO: Logo to be inserted here`

+## Project Contributors
+* David Lentsch
+* Rachel Pruch
+* Stephen Fugger
+* Justin Behrens

+# Communication
+`TODO: Seperate into seperate COMMUNICATION.md file`

-Communication: Using the Slak App
+Communication: Using the Slack App
 Collaboration habits: To be discussed further due to changing complex scheduling